Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Related Work

 \subsection{PCA}

 There are two common formulations of PCA that give rise to the same algorithm \cite{Bishop2007PatternRA}.
 From a dimension reduction perspective, PCA seeks a low-dimensional sub-space in which the projected variance of the data is maximized.
 Specifically, let $Y\in R^{n\times p}$ be the data matrix of $n$ observations and $p$ variables.
 For simplicity, assume the data matrix $Y$ is already centered.
-The first principal component is defined as $z_1 = \sum_{j=1}^{p} v_{1j} X_{\cdot j}$, where the vector $v_1 = (v_{11}, \dots, v_{1p})^T$ is chosen to maximize the variance of $z_1$, i.e.,
+The first principal component $v_1$ is defined as

 where $S= Y^TY/n$ is the $p\times p$ covariance matrix.
-The next principal components $v_{k+1}$ are defined in sequence:
+The next principal components $v_{r+1}$ are defined in sequence:

-subject to $\norm{v} = 1, v^Tv_l = 0, \forall 1\leq l \leq k$.
-This definition implies that the first $K$ principal components are the first $K$ eigenvectors of $S$.
+subject to $\norm{v} = 1, v^Tv_l = 0, \forall 1\leq l \leq r$.
+This definition implies that the first $r$ principal components are the first $r$ eigenvectors of $S$.
 Thus, we can use the singular value decomposition (SVD) to perform PCA.
 Let the SVD of $Y$ be